Co-Leader Onboarding

 Introduction

-Welcome to co-leadership onboarding!
-You’ll be introduced to shared leadership concepts, benefits, and best practices for initiating and practicing healthy partnerships; and meet the R-A-L-R model that will sustain your ongoing practice.
+Welcome to RALR™ Co-Leadership Onboarding!
+You’ll be introduced to shared leadership concepts, benefits, and best practices for initiating and practicing healthy partnerships; and meet the RALR™ system that will sustain your ongoing practice.

-You’ll get a broad overview of the full cycle of shared leadership activities in the R-A-L-R model that you’ll return to as regular practice to sustain your commitment to the partnership and the organization.
+You’ll get a broad overview of the full cycle of shared leadership activities in the RALR™ system that you’ll return to as regular practice to sustain your commitment to the partnership and the organization.

 TM